 Can trazodone make dogs aggressive?

 Aggression is a rare but potential side effect for dogs who take trazodone, which is true for any anxiety medications.
 If this happens, speak with your vet.
 Trazodone may not be best for your dog.
+If that’s the case, your vet might offer alternative treatments.

 What’s the difference between trazodone and gabapentin for dogs?